-In response to the new measures by government, all Shomera operations including the Shomera show area will be closed for the next three weeks, scheduled to re-open on Monday, February 1st.
+Latest update on pandemic restrictions, all Shomera operations including the Shomera show area will be closed until Monday, March 8th.
 Given the uncertainty of the times, please check on website closer to the date.
 Do leave an enquiry and we can pick up quickly on return.

 Tired of this…

 Working from Home (WFH) has been a quiet revolution as people balance increasing demands of time, family, commuting restraints with the opportunity technology provides to work from home.